hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

  * Counting on a table with null values.
  * Counting on a table with non-numeric values.
+ * Counting on the two available axes.

-At this point, we could write some code on the test file and hope for the best, but I personally recommend installing Jupyter inside the venv for the project so that whenever we build our library, it becomes available from a Jupyter notebook where we can start building up our test cases.
-It may look a bit overkill, but for larger functions with many more moving parts (like functionality that needs to be adjusted as holes in the logic are located), the ability to quickly prototype your test cases could be crucial.
+At this point, we could write some code on the test file and hope for the best, but I personally recommend installing Jupyter inside the venv as mentioned before so that whenever we build our library, it becomes available on a notebook where we can quickly start prototyping our test cases.
+It may look a bit overkill, but for larger functions with much more complex logic the functionality may need to be adjusted as edge cases are located, and the ability to quickly prototype your test cases could be crucial.

 However you may choose to develop your tests, our input for this function could look something like this: